vippsas/vipps-solutions/azure-b2c/CustomPolicyLogin.md

 ## Create a policy key

 To create a policy key, follow the steps in the *Create a policy key* section in the [Generic OpenID Connect](https://learn.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-generic-openid-connect?pivots=b2c-custom-policy) documentation.
-Under `<CryptographicKeys>` enter the name of your policy key.
+Under `<CryptographicKeys>`, enter the name of your policy key.

 For example:
 `<Key Id="client_secret" StorageReferenceId="B2C_1A_VippsSecret"/>`